psychlone77/Nano-Processor-Design/README.md

 <br>

-## 2-way 3-bit Mulitplexer - DONE ✅
+## 2-way 3-bit Mulitplexer - Edit made 🟡

 **Note**:<br>
 When Selector is 0 Line0 will be passed and Selector is 1, Line 1 will be passed.